 The Shape of the Journey

 The quest follows the pattern Joseph Campbell would later identify as the monomyth: departure from the known world, descent into the unknown, ordeal, transformation, and return.
 But the Grail quest adds a devastating twist: most knights fail.
 Lancelot, the greatest warrior alive, reaches the Grail Chapel but is struck down before he can enter.
 Gawain wanders for years and achieves nothing.
 Knights die in forests, at river crossings, in encounters with supernatural guardians.
+The Grail is more than elusive, it is mystically interconnected to the soul of the pursuer; few are worthy of bearing witness to its glory.

 Only three knights achieve the Grail in the Vulgate tradition: Galahad, who is spiritually perfected from birth; Perceval, who is redeemed through suffering; and Bors, the ordinary good man who simply never stopped trying.
 Of these three, only Bors returns to tell the tale.